 To sleep well, you have to find the right balance.
 Read on to discover how to improve your sleep and explore the life-changing benefits that will follow.

-Sleep isn’t as simple as most people think.
+Falling asleep isn’t as simple as most people think.
 The action is simple enough: you lay down, close your eyes and drift off into dreamland.
 However, the physiological process of sleep is intricate.
 We sleep in five stages, and each stage of sleep is dynamic.
-To sleep well and wake-up feeling completely rested, you need to experience each stage of sleep at least four times each night.
+To get a good night’s sleep and wake up feeling completely rested, you need to experience each stage of sleep at least four times each night.

 The five sleep stages are divided into two distinct categories: non-rapid eye movement sleep (NREM) and rapid eye movement sleep (REM).
 Stages one, two, three, and four of sleep are NREM stages.
 Stage five of sleep is the only REM stage - this is where the brain is most active.